shscoding/shscoding.github.io/_pages/about.md

 ## What kind of events will the club be attending?

 We will announce external events that are taking place, including hackathons (like MIT Blueprint), game jams, and programming competitions (such as USACO or Lockheed Martin's Code Quest).

+There may be internal events at the school to create games or scenes and compete against students and teachers!

 Prior to that, students can learn the skills/techniques used in those events, including algorithms, mobile app development, web development, etc.